bit101/bufkill/readme.md

 (S)ave, (D)iscard changes, [C]ancel:
 ```

-Note that the C option has square brackets rather thand parentheses.
+Note that the C option has square brackets rather than parentheses.
 This indicates that it is the default choice - if you hit enter rather than pressing a key, it will cancel.
 Out of the box, the default choice will always be `cancel`.
 You can change that default by setting the global opton `bufkill_default_choice` to `save`, `discard` or `cancel`.
 For example:

 vimscript: